Graeme Smith: Controversies

-During a Test series against South Africa in 2005, Trinidadian Dwayne Bravo scored his maiden century – 107 – before getting out to Mark Boucher in the fourth Test in Antigua, but that was overshadowed when he accused Smith of directing a racist comment at him.
+During a Test series against South Africa in 2005, Trinidadian Dwayne Bravo scored his maiden century before getting out to Mark Boucher in the fourth match in Antigua, but that achievement was overshadowed when he accused Smith of directing a racist comment at him.
 At the subsequent hearing no evidence could be found and charges were dropped against Smith, who immediately demanded an apology from Bravo.
 Bravo, backed by the West Indies Cricket Board, refused to do so and received a hail of criticism from an indignant South African press while finding support at home as a human rights campaigner.

 SJN Hearings on racism allegations

 In 2021, he was accused of racism allegations during his playing career and the matter was taken into consideration at the Cricket South Africa's (CSA) Social Justice and Nation Building (SJN) transformation public hearings.
 He was among several employees of CSA to be implicated in tentative findings made by SJN ombudsman.
-The report claimed that he had engaged in racially biased and discriminatory behavior on three counts during his tenure as captain of South African test side and during his three-year run as CSA's director of cricket.
+The report claimed that he had engaged in racially biased and discriminatory behavior on three counts during his tenure as captain of South African Test side and during his three-year run as CSA's director of cricket.

 As the report claims, he was accused of causing a roadblock to wicketkeeper batsman Thami Tsolekile when he was on the verge of taking over the keeping duties from Boucher as Boucher's international career was cut short prematurely due to an eye injury.
-Smith paved way for AB de Villiers to become the designated wicketkeeper of the side ahead of Tsolekile despite the fact that de Villiers being only a specialist keeper for the test series against England in 2012.
+Smith paved way for AB de Villiers to become the designated wicketkeeper of the side ahead of Tsolekile despite the fact that de Villiers being only a specialist keeper for the Test series against England in 2012.
 Moreover, Smith was also alleged to have been appointed as the director of cricket of Cricket South Africa in contrast to the CSA's recruitment policy.
 It was revealed that the then CEO of CSA Thabang Moroe headhunted Smith to appointed him as director of cricket despite the interviewing process for the relevant job position was still taking place.

-However, Smith was cleared of racism allegations by two independent arbitrators who indicated there was no evidence of racial bias and indicated that there was no evidence on whether Smith had engaged in racial discrimination.
+However, Smith was cleared of racism allegations by two independent arbitrators who indicated there was neither evidence of racial bias nor that Smith had engaged in racial discrimination.
 CSA has also been ordered to pay Smith's costs for the arbitration process.